-- Deal with the Devil: Chichikov definitely invokes this with the whole "buying people's 'souls'" thing and he's a lot like the "devil as small time bureaucrat" / The Devil Is a Loser portrayal in works like The Devil and Daniel Webster and The Brothers Karamazov (both post-date this novel, but probably draw from the same idea).
-In fact, both Chichikov and Scratch store their souls in a box - the only difference is that Chichikov's are metaphorical.
+- Deal with the Devil: Chichikov definitely invokes this with the whole "buying people's 'souls'" thing, and he's a lot like the "devil as small time bureaucrat" / The Devil Is a Loser portrayal in works like The Devil and Daniel Webster and The Brothers Karamazov (both post-date this novel, but probably draw from the same idea).
+In fact, both Chichikov and Scratch store their souls in a box - the only difference is that Chichikov's souls are figurative.

 - The Ditz: Mrs Korobochka the widow, who hesitates selling her "dead souls" and even suggests that "you could still need them".